-Here’s a summer road trip idea for you, right here in Richland County.
+Here’s a spring road trip idea for you, right here in Richland County.
 Why not visit one or more of the county’s historic and notable bridges?

 While six additional bridges are listed as being “lost,” including the Erie-Rock Road Overpass, built in 1868, which was recently demolished despite its placement on the list of Ohio’s Most Endangered Historic Sites.
 A nineteenth century structure still survives, however – the West Fourth Street Bridge over Maple Run, which dates from 1897.

 The stone arch bridge on SR39 over Touby’s Run dates from 1900, according to the site, the same year for the Glenn Avenue Bridge over Ritter’s Run in Mansfield.
 Ten photos of the abandoned Black Fork Mohican River Bridge are featured, as are images of the “concrete stringer bridge” over Applegate Road.

 To plan your trip, visit the Bridgehunter.com Richland County page here.
 The site also includes ten “pointless observations” about your trip to view historic bridges; they can be found here.